-- Scrape down the sides of the bowl, add vanilla and salt and continue beating until combined and smooth.
+- Scrape down the sides of the bowl, add sweetened condensed milk, vanilla, and salt and continue beating until combined and smooth.
 Scrape this mixture to a large bowl.

 - Add cream to the stand mixer bowl (no need to clean it out) and using the whisk attachment, whip the cream to stiff peaks, about 3 minutes.